molinadavid/teslabox/README.md

 ### Ngrok (required for remote access)
 1. Sign into your Ngrok account
 2. Retrieve your secret token under *Getting Started > Your Authtoken*
-3. Note, going with a paid plan would simplify remote access with custom subdomains
+3. On paid plans, create your custom domains (you.example.com) or subdomains (you.ngrok.io)

 ### Telegram (required for notifications)
 1. Sign into your Telegram account